EdJoPaTo/backup-folder-with-git/README.md

 [`main.sh`](main.sh).

 You have to specify an SSH key in the folder `/root/.ssh/` (for example `/root/.ssh/id_ed25519`).
 This is best done via container secret files.
-Add the ssh public key to the backup repo and only to this repo.
-GitHub has a "Deploy keys" section in the repo settings.
+Use a separate ssh key for the backup repo and only to this repo.
+GitHub has a "Deploy keys" section in the repo settings to do this.

+When using your own git server you also need to specify `/root/.ssh/known_hosts`.
+The predefined one is only for GitHub as an example.

 You have to set the following environment variables: